LaurinCurschellas/NGeoTrack/README.md

 # NGeoTrack

-### Harmonize Norwegian Administrative-Unit Identifiers
+### Harmonizing Norwegian Administrative Identifiers

 Identifiers of administrative units (municipalities or BSU) are subject to change.
 Most changes occur because of top-level mergers or splits.
 Inconsistent identifiers can inhibit the use of simple fixed effects or make it impossible to distinctly identify movers.